MGoibert/TDA_for_adv_robustness/README.md

 * experiment_id is the id you want to give to a group of experiments
 * run_id is an id within this group

-All the results will be stored in an sqlite database.
-To do so, the binary should use the `ExperimentDB` object from `r3d3` (pretty explicit in the existing binary).

 ### Running using r3d3 (recommended)

-r3d3 is a small lib that I have done to help ML experiments in general.
 In r3d3, you basically create an experiment grid like [tda/experiments/thomas/embedding_separability_wl_gram.py](tda/experiments/thomas/embedding_separability_wl_gram.py) and then run it from the command line

 ```bash